 On this page:

-Registration requirements for applications include your profession’s National Board Registration Standards (see below) and other information that your Board needs in order to assess your application.
+Requirements for registration include meeting the registration standards for your profession (see below) and providing other information that your Board needs in order to assess your application.
 The questions that you need to answer in your application form relate to these requirements.

-If you have applied online AHPRA will email you a 'Next steps checklist' of the documents that you will need to mail to AHPRA to complete your application.
-Please read these instructions carefully and make sure the information you provide is complete before you send it.
-Incomplete applications are the main reason for processing delays.
+If you have applied online, the form will prompt you to upload scanned copies of your supporting documents to complete your application.
+Please read these instructions carefully and make sure the information you provide is complete before the documents are uploaded.
+Incomplete applications are the main reason for processing delays

 Under the National Law, the National Boards have set registration standards that aim to ensure that every registered health practitioner has the qualifications and skills to provide safe care to the Australian community.
 As part of your application you will be asked questions about how you meet the registration standards set by the National Board for your profession.
 They are published on each Board website, accessible via the Registration Standards page, and for new graduates relate to:

-If you have graduated and you have been issued your academic transcript and certificate, please provide a certified copy of it with your application to AHPRA.
+If you have graduated and you have been issued your academic transcript and certificate, please upload a copy with your application to AHPRA (or a certified copy if providing a hardcopy application).
 If you have not yet graduated and therefore do not yet have your certificate, you do not need to send it in later.
 After you have successfully completed your course, your education provider will send a certified list of students who are eligible to be awarded their qualification directly to AHPRA.
 AHPRA will use this list to finalise your registration.

 National Boards set requirements for English language skills to make sure all registered practitioners can provide safe care and communicate effectively in English with their patients / clients and other health practitioners.